longturn/freeciv21/docs/Modding/Tilesets/graphics.rst

   governments, the aforementioned list is not static.

 Tax Icons
   One icon for each tax type.
-These are used to show the tax rates.
+These are used to show the national budget.
 The sprites are :code:`s.tax_luxury`, :code:`s.tax_science`, :code:`s.tax_gold`.
 Commonly the specialist sprites are reused for this.

 Right Arrow